By Rob George 05/04 Updated: 09/04 12:17

 He also pleaded guilty to three charges of indecent assault which related to several incidents between September 1977 and September 1979.

-Bernard Linnemann, prosecuting, said Lord was a married man in his 40s when he began grooming the girl.
+Bernard Linnemann, prosecuting, said Lord was a married man in his 40s when he began grooming the girl who attended the church from the age of 11.

 "By the time she was 14 he was telling her she was gorgeous and sensual, using language like that," he added.